Film Spoilers and

 Together, they drove the bundled-up, weighted and bloodied corpse to Camelia Lake to submerge it, and cleaned up all evidence of the crime at the murder scene.
 Bodine prophetically cautioned, fearing that they had sealed their fates

-Rachel returned to her Miami hotel, not realizing she had been trailed by Rupert's secretary Adele and that the secretary had made calls to Rupert from her hotel room (calls which Rachel denied making)!
+Rachel returned to her Miami hotel, not realizing she had been trailed by Rupert's secretary Adele and that the secretary had entered her hotel room and made calls to Rupert (calls which Rachel denied making)!

-After she reported her husband missing, Rachel (and an unknown accomplice) became a prime suspect.
+After she reported her husband missing, Rachel (and an unknown male accomplice) became prime suspects.
 Lamar called Rachel a "cuckoo bird" and then added: "If this was murder, someone knew what they were doing.
 It wasn't no cuckoo bird."
 He suspected that Rachel "got one of her lover boys to come over here and kill him."

 As he became a prime suspect, Bodine recalled his earlier words: "Murderers are dumb s--ts.
 They always screw it up sooner or later."
 He was grilled by the police and asked: "What are you protecting her for, Kyle?...Smarten up, Kyle.
 You're gonna fry for this, and she's gonna walk."
 Rachel was due to receive $12 million from her husband's trust, and Bodine was facing prison time if he agreed to cut a deal with the state attorney.

 She professed that she was telling the truth, although he was indignant and called her a "stranger."
 He grabbed her neck and accused her of lying: "You were just f--king me, weren't you?
 I was loving you, and you were f--king me!"
-At JJ's Lounge, Lamar was confronted by Bodine, and was shown the bullet (pitted with sand) taken from Munro's body.
+At JJ's Lounge, Lamar was confronted by Bodine, and was shown the bullet (pitted with sand) taken from Rupert Munro's body.
 Bodine figured out that Lamar had switched his .38 gun, shot it into sand, and then planted the used .38 slug in the autopsy room - switching it with the 9-millimeter slug actually pulled from Munro's chest.
 To set Bodine up, Lamar had also fired Bodine's .38 into the Munro bedroom wall, so the slug from the wall and body matched - both from Bodine's gun!
-Bodine told his buddy: "You screwed up.
-First the pictures, then my .38."
+Bodine told his buddy:

 When they went to the parking lot outside the bar to get Bodine's gun in Lamar's car, a patrol car arrived and an unexonerated Bodine was shot dead.
 Tragically, as Rachel cradled him in her arms and begged "stay with me," he died with his final words: "I was never gonna leave you."
 Lamar reminded Rachel: "Kyle was right.
 Sooner or later, they all f--k up."
 Rachel shot the pernicious Lamar dead with Kyle's gun.
 The camera panned up to a china moon.